 The University of Glasgow

-Inside the Cloisters of the University, you will find the entrance to the Hunterian Museum, another free museum to explore.
-This holds a collection of many varied exhibits from around the world.
+Inside the University cloisters, you will find the entrance to the Hunterian Museum, another free museum to explore.
+This museum holds a collection of many varied exhibits from around the world.

 Across the road is the Hunterian Art Gallery.
 The Mackintosh House is also in this building, but admission is required.
 This is a re-creation of the principal interiors of Mackintosh’s Glasgow home.